Eastern Mennonite School aspires to reflect Christ's light as a learning community where every student belongs, thrives, and lives God's call.

 You may also want to review, What is an Anabaptist Christian, by Palmer Becker.

-Eastern Mennonite School does not discriminate on the basis of any race, color, handicap, religion, national or ethnic origin, and admits students to all rights, privileges, programs and activities generally accorded or made available to students at the school.
+Eastern Mennonite School does not discriminate on the basis of any race, color, handicap, national or ethnic origin, or religion, and admits students to all rights, privileges, programs and activities generally accorded or made available to students at the school.